Astrée consists of two parts:

 You can provide an analysis wrapper — e.g. to model reactive system behavior — in a dedicated C file associated with the analysis.

 Astrée can also be configured with different ABI (application binary interface) settings.

 Lastly, you can supply formal analysis directives to provide external information to the analyzer, e.g., about the environment, or to steer the analysis precision.
 The directives are specified in the dedicated, human-readable Astrée Annotation Language (AAL), so that your source code does not have to be modified.
 The location of the directives is specified over the program structure and is robust with respect to line numbers.

-The result of the analysis is a list of alarms, i.e. of potential runtime errors.
-Each potential runtime error is reported together with information about the type of error and the source code location where it occurs.
+The most important result of the analysis is a list of alarms, i.e. of potential runtime errors.
+Each error is reported together with its type and the source code location where it occurs.
 If Astrée can prove that an alarm will always occur in a specific context, it is classified as a definite runtime error.

 |red||at least one error|

 |yellow||no errors, but at least one alarm of Type A|

 |green and yellow||no errors and no Type A alarms, but at least one alarm of Type C|

 |green||no errors and no alarms|